unb-faas/sequence_comparison/README.md

 # Biological sequences comparison
-This project intend to perform biological sequences alignment using FASTA format in different cloud services such as on-demand instances (AWS EC2) and function as a service (Lambda).
+This project intends to perform biological sequences alignment using FASTA format in different cloud services such as on-demand instances (AWS EC2) and function as a service (Lambda).

 ## Alghorithm